Envirometrix/PredictiveSoilMapping/01-Introduction.md

 technical properties are defined by the grid cell size i.e. the ground resolution.
-In practice, vector-based polygon maps can be converted to gridded maps and *vice versa*, so in practical terms there is really no meaningful difference between the two models.
+In practice, vector-based polygon maps can be converted to gridded maps and *vice versa*, so in practical terms there are really few meaningful differences between the two models.
 In this book, to avoid any ambiguity, when mentioning soil maps we will often refer to the spatio-temporal reference and support size of the maps at the finest possible level of